 USGS equipment trailer -- bringing tracer tests to Rocky Mountain streams.

-Spacing sampling points along a stream prior to a tracer test on Mineral Creek, CO.
+Spacing sampling points along a stream prior to a tracer test on Mineral Creek, Colorado.

-Filling a holding tank with a tracer solution prior to the start of a stream tracer study, Upper Animas River Watershed, CO.
+Filling a holding tank with a tracer solution prior to the start of a stream tracer study, Upper Animas River Watershed, Colorado.

-View of the setup of a NaCl tracer test that was designed to determine natural attenuation of metals in Pinal Creek, AZ.
+View of the setup of a NaCl tracer test that was designed to determine natural attenuation of metals in Pinal Creek, Arizona.

-Downstream view of Pinal Creek, AZ, where a tracer solution was injected into the stream during a tracer test.
+Downstream view of Pinal Creek, Arizona, where a tracer solution was injected into the stream during a tracer test.
 Water-quality sampling crews can be seen in the distance.